uncefact/spec-untp/.github/actions/validate-jargon-artefacts/README.md

 # Validate Jargon Artefacts GitHub Action

-This repository contains a custom GitHub Action that automates the validation of Jargon-generated UNTP artifacts, including JSON-LD contexts, schemas, and sample credentials.
-The validation ensures that generated artifacts comply with appropriate specifications before release.
+This custom GitHub Action automates the validation of Jargon-generated UNTP artifacts, including JSON-LD contexts, schemas, and sample credentials.
+It ensures that the generated artifacts comply with the appropriate specifications before release.

 ## Features
 - **Automated Validation**: Checks JSON-LD contexts, schemas, and sample credentials.